Chapter 13. Managing Container Images

 13.3.
 Managing Container Registry Authentication

+You can manage the authentication settings for accessing containers images from Satellite.
 By default, users must authenticate to access containers images in Satellite.

 You can specify whether you want users to authenticate to access container images in Satellite in a lifecycle environment.
 For example, you might want to permit users to access container images from the